DIKU-EDU/uldp16/material/unix-like-data-processing.md

 0
 ~~~

-The exit code is 0!
-This is because the variable `$?` is overwritten
+The exit code is now 0!
+This is because the variable `$?` is
-every time we run a command.
-In this case, it now contained the exit
+overwritten every time we run a command.
+In this case, it now
-code of our first `echo` command.
+contained the exit code of our first `echo` command, which completed
+succesfully.
+It is often a good idea to save away the value of `$?`
+in some other shell variable, as most commands will overwrite `$?`
+itself.

 Typically we are not much concerned with the specific code being
 returned - we only care whether it is 0 (success) or anything else
 (failure).
-This is also how the shells `if-then-else` construct
+This is also how the shell `if-then-else` construct
 operates.
 For example:

 ~~~